 In existence since 1837, London’s Royal College of Art (RCA) consists of four schools serving more than 2,000 students across three sites in Kensington, Battersea, and White City.
 The School of Communication has been teaching animation for more than 30 years.
 The school offers an MA in Animation with three specialist pathways: Documentary Animation, Experimental Animation, and Narrative Animation.
 The program consists of 240 UK credits and it takes two-years to complete, full-time.
 Program highlights include workshops, multi-disciplinary electives, visiting artists and professionals, and experiential learning opportunities such as field trips to animation studios, exhibitions, museums, and archives.
 At the end of the program, students will present a final Graduation Project (animated film) to the Examination Board.

 Founded as Constantine Technical College in 1930, Teesside University serves around 18,400 students enrolled in dozens of programs through five schools.
-The School of Computing, Media & the Arts offers four undergraduate programs for aspiring animators including the BA (Hons) in 2D Animation and Stop Motion, Computer Animation, Computer Character Animation, and Visual Effects.
-At the graduate level, an MComp (Hons) in VFX is available.
+The School of Computing, Engineering & Digital Technologies offers a number of undergraduate programs for aspiring animators including the BA (Hons) in 2D Animation and Stop Motion, Computer Animation, Computer Character Animation, and Visual Effects.
+At postgraduate level, an MComp (Hons) in VFX is available.
 Students in all programs have access to dedicated life drawing spaces, recording and motion-capture studios, and a fully equipped soundstage including green screen facilities and motion-control cameras.
 Other program highlights include access to industry recruiters that routinely visit the Teesside campus, speakers from Disney, Pixar, DreamWorks and Industrial Light & Magic, and the opportunity to participate in Animex, the UK’s largest animation festival, which takes place on campus.

 In 2004, professionals from the film, animation, video game and visual effects industries created ArtFX, School of Digital Arts.
 With around 470 students, 70 graduates annually, and 510 alumni working abroad, ArtFX is one of the few European schools that specializes in both filming techniques and compositing.
 Degree pathways include a Bachelor of 2D Animation or Stop-Motion, and a Master of 3D Animation, CGI & Visual Effects or Video Games.
 A Professional Certificate in Programming for Video Games & VFX are also available.
 The Bachelor’s degree programs take three years to complete and the Master’s programs take five years.
 All programs include workshops, internships, presentation in front of a jury of professional artists, meetings with professional artists, and completion of a short 2D or Stop Motion animated film.
 Master’s program students will also create a demo reel, and develop and direct a short animated film.